movarnell/townhomedogpark/README.md

 # 15th Place Townhome Dog Park Scheduler

 This project is a scheduler for townhome communities' dog parks.
-It is intended to be a live site that the community can use to schedule their visits to the park.
+It is a live site that the community can use to schedule their visits to the park.
+The site is www.15thplacedogpark.com

 ## Technologies Used